 Inheritance tax explained

 Inheritance tax (IHT) is paid if a deceased person's total estate and certain gifts are worth more than £325,000 when they die.
-This level of £325,000 is known as the 'inheritance tax threshold' and is liable to change over time.
+This level of £325,000 is known as the 'inheritance tax threshold'.
+The inheritance tax threshold will remain frozen until at least 2030 following an announcement made during the 2024 Autumn Budget.

 Who pays inheritance tax?